Ceciceciceci/take-home-exercise-full-stack/README.md

 # Matter Engineering Take-Home Exercise

 ## Message
 Hello Matter team, this is my submission for the take home test.
-I learned a lot from doing this project and ran into some bugs that I learned to fix now.
-I decided to link the github repo link as well just in case the build file I send isn't sufficient since I've ran into trouble trying to use `npm run build` to get the bundle.js file.
+I learned a lot from doing this project, and got to try a few new things, and ran into some bugs that I learned to fix now.
+I decided to link the github repo link in the email as well just in case the build file I send isn't sufficient since I've ran into trouble trying to use `npm run build` to get the bundle.js file. i would get an error about

 ## Getting Set Up